 Deleting Your Data

-In certain circumstances you may also request that data which you have supplied be deleted.
+In certain circumstances, you may also request that data which you have supplied be deleted.
 If you wish to request a deletion, you will be expected to identify some contravention of data protection law in the manner in which we have processed the data which you require to be deleted.
 We may require photo identification to confirm and fulfil the deletion/rectification request.

 Right to Communicate

 If you provide us with any postal or email addresses and have agreed to receive our information, we may communicate with you by post or email to provide you with promotional information regarding services which we provide or to keep you informed of any relevant matters which we believe might be of some interest to you.
-If you do not wish to receive this information from us you must notify us of this in writing, either by post or email (unsubscribe), mentioned earlier.
+If you do not wish to receive this information from us you must notify us of this in writing, either by post or email (unsubscribe), as mentioned earlier.

 FASTCOM BROADBAND LTD Newsletter